Jewel Rana: Abahani Limited Dhaka

 On 19 June 2019, Rana scored his first goal in AFC Cup against Manang Marshyangdi Club.

 International career

-For brilliant performance in local football Rana was called for the national team very soon by Lodewijk de Kruif in 2015.

-He made his debut at an International friendly against Singapore on 30 May 2015.
+For his brilliant performance in domestic football, Rana was called up to the national team by Lodewijk de Kruif in 2015.
+He made his debut in an International friendly against Singapore on 30 May 2015.
 He received the Player of the Match award for his performance against Tajikistan during the 2018 FIFA World Cup qualification.
 He also played well against Asian Giant Jordan in the same qualification round.
 He missed two easy chances due to his inexperience.
 He scored his first international goal against Sri Lanka at the 4 Nations Cup.